kulttuuri/HipchatNotifications/README.md

 ## How to install

+Note that as of version 1.05 we use Hipchat API v2 by default.
+To switch to old v1, check section "API URL (Switch between Hipchat API v2 or v1)".

 1) Send folder HipchatNotifications into your `mediawiki_installation/extensions` folder.

 2) Add settings listed below in your `localSettings.php`.
 Note that it is mandatory to set these settings for this extension to work: